c-stop/cstop-netlify-cms-react/content/pages/services.md

   compliant film sets, locations, vehicles, and offices.
 featuredImage: /images/uploads/blue-image-background.png
 section1:
-  section1Title: "Protecting you and your families from Covid-19 "
+  section1Title: "Protecting your workers and families from Covid-19 "
   section1Body: >-
     Our production experience makes us front runners for collaborating, developing, implementing new procedures, and/or working closely with